TheAbstractDev/SwiftyStorage/README.md

 Remove the data stored at the key passed as parameter

 # Usage
-Start with `import swiftStorage` in your source files.
+Start with `import SwiftyStorage` in your source files.

 ## Getting data
 ```swift